-France expects more severe Covid cases in next 15 days
+France expects more severe COVID cases in next 15 days

-PARIS: France must stay vigilant as more people will be hospitalised in intensive care units in the next two weeks, reflecting a flare-up in Covid-19 infections in recent days, Health Minister Olivier Veran said on Saturday.
+PARIS, Sept 5 (Reuters) - France must stay vigilant as more people will be hospitalised in intensive care units in the next two weeks, reflecting a flare-up in COVID-19 infections in recent days, Health Minister Olivier Veran said on Saturday.

 Veran however ruled out the need for a new nationwide lockdown, telling BFM television that France had other means to fight the virus, including testing.